 §12-158.1.
 Licensure of Private Process Server – Revocation – List of Servers.

 A. Service and return of process in civil cases may be by an authorized licensed private process server.
-The presiding judge of the judicial administrative district in which the county is located, or an associate district judge or district judge of the county as may be designated by the presiding judge, shall be authorized to issue a license to make service of process in civil cases to persons deemed qualified to do so.
+The presiding judge of the judicial, administrative district in which the county is located, or an associate district judge or district judge of the county as may be designated by the presiding judge, shall be authorized to issue a license to make service of process in civil cases to persons deemed qualified to do so.

 C. The applicant filing for a license shall:

-1. Pay a license fee of Thirty-five Dollars ($35.00), and the regular docketing, posting, mailing, and filing fees prescribed by law.
+1. Pay a license fee of Thirty-five Dollars ($35.00) and the regular docketing, posting, mailing, and filing fees prescribed by law.
 The license shall contain the name, address, a brief description of the licensee, and, at the discretion of the district court clerk, a recent photograph of the licensee.
-The license shall state that the licensee is an officer of the court only for the purpose of service of process and only within the county in which the license is issued.
+The license shall state that the licensee is an officer of the court only for service of process and only within the county in which the license is issued.
 The license shall be carried by the licensee while on duty as a private process server.
 At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for a period of one (1) year.
 The license shall be renewed each succeeding year.
 A fee of Five Dollars ($5.00) shall be charged for each license renewal.
-Upon an annual filing of a certified copy of a license issued pursuant to the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or
+Upon an annual filing of a certified copy of a license issued under the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or

-2. Pay a license fee of One Hundred Fifty Dollars ($150.00), and the regular docketing, posting, mailing, and filing fees prescribed by law.
+2. Pay a license fee of One Hundred Fifty Dollars ($150.00) and the regular docketing, posting, mailing, and filing fees prescribed by law.
 The license shall contain the name, address, a brief description of the licensee, and at the discretion of the district court clerk, a recent photograph of the licensee.
-The license shall state that the licensee is an officer of the court only for the purpose of service of process.
+The license shall state that the licensee is an officer of the court only for service of process.
 The authority of the licensee shall be statewide.
 The license shall be carried by the licensee while on duty as a private process server.
 At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for a period of three (3) years.
 The license shall be renewed each succeeding three (3) years.
 A fee of Fifteen Dollars ($15.00) per renewal shall be charged for each license renewal.
-All fees collected pursuant to this section shall be deposited in the court fund.
+All fees collected under this section shall be deposited in the court fund.

-D. Upon the filing of an application for a license, the court clerk shall give five (5) days’ notice of hearing by causing the notice to be posted in the courthouse.
+D. Upon the filing of an application for a license, the court clerk, shall give five (5) days’ notice of hearing by causing the notice to be posted in the courthouse.
 A copy of the notice shall be mailed to the district attorney, the sheriff, and the chief of police or marshal in the county seat and shall contain the name of the applicant and the time and place the presiding judge or the associate district judge or district judge designated by the presiding judge will act upon the application.